smashingboxes/moogfest-2017/readme.md

   [40-wire cable with male/male connectors](https://www.digikey.com/product-detail/en/adafruit-industries-llc/758/1528-1154-ND/5353614).
-  If you don't have a USB B-micro connector, you will [also need to buy one](https://www.digikey.com/product-detail/en/qualtek/3025010-03/Q853-ND/4341883) since the Nucleo kits do not include them.
+  If you don't have a USB B-micro connector, you will [also need to buy one](https://www.digikey.com/product-detail/en/qualtek/3025010-03/Q853-ND/4341883) since the Nucleo kits do not include one.
-- The complete parts list with links to Digikey for ordering can be found on our [moogfest-2017](https://github.com/smashingboxes/moogfest-2017/blob/master/assets/parts.csv) repository on Github.
+- The complete parts list with links to Digikey for ordering can be found in our [moogfest-2017](https://github.com/smashingboxes/moogfest-2017/blob/master/assets/parts.csv) repository on Github.
 Total cost for one kit: **$21.26**